BNYMellon/graphql-kata/README.md

 in the same way they would from a query operation.
 Once you are familiar with making queries you are well on your way to understanding mutations and many of the same concepts and features still apply.

-In the `src/test` directory there is a `bnymellon.jpe.graphql.kata.mutation` package which contains failing unit tests designed to teach the basics of performing GraphQL mutations.
+In the `src/test` directory there is a `bny.jpe.graphql.kata.mutation` package which contains failing unit tests designed to teach the basics of performing GraphQL mutations.
 The `src/test/resources/mutation` directory contains several `*.graphql` files which need to be modified in order to make the tests pass.
 The schema for the mutation tests is the same as for the query tests and can be found in `graphql-composers-domain/src/main/resources/schema.graphqls`.